basith-ahmed/langchain-cli-v2/README.md

 > Code saved to subtract.py
 ```
-**Explanation:** This command generates a Python function to subtract two numbers and saves it to a file named `subtract.py`.

 ### 4. Session Management
 Save the current session with a specific name for later retrieval.